dotfurther/OpenDiscoverSDK/SdkExamples/WCF/README.md

 - SdkAPI.Common.csproj: Contains the service interfaces and a lightweight and reusable service proxy.
 - SdkAPIWCFService.csproj: Contains the service implementation

-The example demonstrates how SDK extracted document content is supported for serialization.
+These example projects demonstrate how SDK extracted document content is supported for serialization.
+These examples also show to implement document content extraction as an out-of-process service for a layer of main application protection.

 ### Example Screen: